SRIHE/sweet-shop-management/README.md

 AI tools were used for guidance, architecture suggestions, test case generation, and debugging.
 All logic was reviewed, understood, and implemented manually.

+I used Chatgpt for Documentation,File Structure and for System Designs

 ---

 ## 🚀 Deployment